BhujayKumarBhatta/ms00/README.md

 password is forgotten   the  file has to be deleted and recreated.
 Accordingly the users password in the tokenleader server also to be changed.

-TO set up the tokenleqder the following entities need to be registered in sequence
-from the root directory of  tokenleader, change the name of org , ou , dept , wfc , role and user as per your need
+TO set up the tokenleqder the following entities need to be registered in sequence   ( see the ** section ) from the root directory of  tokenleader, change the name of org , ou , dept , wfc , role and user as per your need
 ====================================================================================
+when running from source (git clone) adminops command  is avilable from shell as python adminops.sh or ./adminops.sh

 	 adminops  -h  provides help to understand the various options of admin function os tokenleader

 	 adminops initdb